 Consider joining a league.
 If you want to improve your skating skills, consider joining a league or team.
 Roller skating can be competitive.
 Before joining a team or a league, consider whether you want to invest more time in the activity or would rather have fun.

 How to use a roller skate to lose weight.

 Roller skating is one of the best activities you can do when you need to burn calories.
 While many people skate for fun, roller skating is also a great way to lose weight.
 Roller skating as a form of exercise is different from other types of exercise and can offer some unique benefits.

-Before you head out on your skates, you should consider a few things.
+Before heading out on your skates, consider a few things.
 First, consider your schedule.
 You may have a full-time job, so you may be unable to devote your whole day to roller skating.